Question

 Section 65 provides that if, after a contract is made, a subsequent event happens that makes performance impossible, neither party is liable unless the event was within their control or they assumed the risk.
 This is the doctrine of frustration, which was clarified in Satyabrata Dey v.
 Govt. of West Bengal (1974) 2 SCC 661 and Waddington v.
 Bristow.
 Performance must be impossible, not merely difficult or expensive.
 [Citation: Section 65, Indian Contract Act, 1872; Satyabrata Dey case]

-Which of the following is not a feature of capitalist economy?
+- Which of the following rivers does not form a delta?